0mj/cohen-dis-assignment/README.md

-# cohen-DIS-assignment
-# DIS Technical Assessment
+# Data Intelligence Services (DIS) Technical Assessment
-Thank you for interviewing with us!
-As part of our process, we’d like you to complete a short technical assessment.
-We’re giving you two assignment options below.
-You may choose to complete **either one (whichever best showcases your skills) or both**.
- We expect this assignment to take about 2–3 hours, but please don’t feel pressure to over-engineer — we’re more interested in seeing your approach, clarity, and coding style than a perfect production-ready system.
-Do not be overly concerned with style and design of the application.
-Just make sure it clearly displays the functionality it is supporting and meets the requirements outlined below.
-Likewise, if you run into challenges either completing the application or with particular aspects, it’s ok.
-We would still like to see what you accomplished and talk through things with you.
+Please don’t feel pressure to over-engineer — we’re more interested in seeing your approach, clarity, and working style than a perfect production-ready system.

-________________________________________
-## Option 1:
-## Data Processing & Transformation
+## Option 1:  Data Processing & Transformation

 ### Task:
 You are given a CSV file (`transactions.csv`) with: